 The official medical name for an atypical mole is dysplastic nevus (nevi if there’s more than one), and it is called atypical because it has a different look than a normal mole.
-“While normal moles are small spots that are generally round and have a regular shape, atypical moles are asymmetric and irregular in shape,” explains Dr. Nicholas Snavely, a board-certified dermatologist and fellowship-trained Mohs surgeon at Lakeway Dermatology Bee Cave near Austin, Texas.
+“While normal moles are small spots that are generally round and have a regular shape, atypical moles are asymmetric and irregular in shape,” explains Dr. Nicholas Snavely, a board-certified dermatologist and fellowship-trained Mohs surgeon at U.S. Dermatology Partners Georgetown.

 What You Need to Know About Dysplastic Nevi